Author, Andrew Gibson

 Put simply; you can either use a bank or a money transfer service.

-I'll clearly explain the process, how long it takes, what options you have, and the costs involved.
+I’ll explain the process, how long it takes, the options you have, and the costs involved.

 How to transfer money to the USA (in 4 simple steps)